Lorin

-Lorin is a masculine given name.
+Lorin is a given name.
 The meaning of Lorin derives from a bay or laurel plant; of Laurentum (wreathed/crowned with laurel).
 Laurentum, in turn is from laurus (laurel), from the place of laurel trees, laurel branch, laurel wreath.
 Laurentum was also a city in ancient Italy.
+It is also a Kurdish female given name, derived from the Kurmanji word lorî, meaning "lullaby".

 Notable people with the name include: